inductiva/inductiva/tutorials/quick-start/run-your-first-simulation.md

 Welcome to Inductiva!
 Now that you’ve completed the [onboarding process](https://console.inductiva.ai/), it’s time to dive in and see how easy it is to run your first simulation!

-This tutorial demonstrates how to run a simulation using the XBeach simulator through the Inductiva API.
-We will use a real-world dataset from the Galveston Island, Texas study on beach and dune enhancement scenarios [(dataset available here)](https://data.griidc.org/data/HI.x833.000:0001).
+In this tutorial, we’ll run a real-world simulation using the XBeach simulator through the Inductiva API.
+The use case is a study on beach and dune enhancement scenarios for Galveston Island, Texas.

+All required input data for this simulation is [available here](https://data.griidc.org/data/HI.x833.000:0001).

 By following this step-by-step guide, you will: